This article was updated on May 1st, 2023

 - Loss of appetite

 - Shaking, trembling, panting

-In this case, the physical cause for the unusual peeing isn’t located in the bladder/kidneys, but Fido’s brain.
+It’s also known as ‘Old Dog Syndrome’ and is very similar to human Alzheimer’s Disease or dementia.
+In this case, the physical cause for the unusual peeing isn’t located in the bladder/kidneys, but in Fido’s brain.

-Sometimes old dogs with this condition seem to be unaware of their surroundings, or actions, and he might not even realize he’s peeing (or pooping) at the time, or afterwards.
+The changes that are going on there make them confused, and they might be urinating indoors because they’ve ‘forgotten’ that they’re supposed to do their business in the yard.
+Sometimes old dogs with this condition seem to be unaware of their surroundings, or actions, and they might not even realize they’re peeing (or pooping) at the time, or afterward.

-There are lots of different symptoms of Canine Dysfunction, and urinary incontinence is just one of them.
+There are lots of different symptoms of Canine Cognitive Dysfunction, and urinary incontinence is just one of them.

 Although this all sounds worrying, there are things you and your veterinarian can do to help your senior dog if he does turn out to be experiencing old dog syndrome.